 It’s inevitable that I’m going to use Japanese words and film terms that aren’t in common usage in English.
 While I won’t go into detail when I use them in the blog after the first time, here are the explanations for any word I’ve written in italics, or that isn’t in common usage.

 ABSOLUTE FILM: An art movement from 1920s Germany, where artists made abstract films without plot or inherent meaning.
-It was one of many artistic movements snuffed out by the Nazis after their rise to power.
+The Nazis snuffed it out, along with many other artistic movements, once they rose to power.

-BANZAI: Literally meaning “Ten Thousand Years”, it’s best translated today as “Hurrah”.
-As with so many Japanese things, it was corrupted to serve Imperial purposes in the Fifteen Years War.
+BANZAI: It’s best to translate this as “hurrah”, but the literal meaning is “Ten Thousand Years”.
+As with so many Japanese ideas, the Imperial Japanese government corrupted it to serve their own purposes during the Fifteen Years War.

 BENSHI: A narrator who would read out text appearing on the film screen, including acting out dialogue where necessary.
 They would also explain any non-Japanese ideas, locations and other “exotica” before the film started.

 CHAGAMA: A cast-iron teakettle, used since the 15th century as part of a traditional method of making tea.
-Tanuki like to transform into them, and very quickly transform back once they’re heated up.
+Tanuki transform into them, but as soon as the kettle gets hot, they transform back very quickly.

 DANGO: A small round dumpling, made of a mix of rice flour and glutinous rice flour.
-They’re usually served in groups of three or five on a skewer, and eaten with various sweeteners.
+Restaurants and food carts sell them in groups of three or five on a skewer, along with various sweeteners.
 There are as many variations of dango as there are kinds of doughnuts.

 GEISHA: Professional companions.
 Women who wear traditional Japanese clothing and white-powder face makeup, who provide non-sexual company and entertainment, almost always for men.